Recording

 Recording settings

-It is possible to control FFmpeg encoding parameters using the --ffmpeg_codec command line option (for recording tools) or the ffmpegVideoCodec parameter in vio_config.yaml.
-For example, the following option disables all encoding and writes raw video, which minimizes the CPU consumption overhead caused by enabling recording (on the other hand, this requires a lot of disk space and decent write speed).
-The contents of this argument are inserted right after -c:v flag, i.e. with option below will be same as -c:v rawvideo if you use ffmpeg executable via command line:
+FFmpeg encoding parameters can be controlled using the --ffmpeg_codec command line option (for recording tools) or the ffmpegVideoCodec parameter in vio_config.yaml.
+For example, the following option disables all encoding and writes raw video, which minimizes the CPU consumption overhead caused by enabling recording.
+(On the other hand, this requires a lot of disk space and a decent write speed.)
+The contents of this argument are inserted right after the -c:v flag; for example, the option below will be the same as -c:v rawvideo if you use the ffmpeg executable via the command line:

 ffmpegVideoCodec: rawvideo

 The parameter can also be used to enable platform-specific codecs.
-When using hardware encoding, it’s recommended to use transport stream (TS) container.
-Otherwise the encoder will likely conflict with the in-memory write buffer and fail.
+When using hardware encoding, it is recommended to use a transport stream (TS) container.
+Otherwise, the encoder will likely conflict with the in-memory write buffer and fail.
 The following examples enable hardware-accelerated video recording on specific platforms:

 Raspberry Pi 4: